raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 ### Write down your passwords

 Samourai Dojo requires you to generate several new passwords.
 They should be unique and very secure, at least 12 characters in length.
 Do not use uncommon special characters, spaces, or quotes (‘ or “).
+Store a copy of your passwords somewhere safe (preferably in an open-source password manager like [KeePassXC](https://keepassxc.org/){:target="_blank"}) or whatever password manager you're already using)

 ```sh
 [ F ] MYSQL_ROOT_PASSWORD